-5. Get Rid of Excess Inventory: In case you have inventory which is not moving, you should try returning it, donating it or bundling it with other popular products.
+5. Get Rid of Excess Inventory: In case you have inventory that is not moving, you should try returning it, donating it, or bundling it with other popular products.
 Usually, bundling these products entails you combining this product with a fast-moving good and then selling at a discount to encourage its purchase.
-Furthermore, you can donate merchandise which is not moving and this in some countries attracts a tax deduction equivalent to the market value of the goods.
+Furthermore, you can donate merchandise that is not moving and this in some countries attracts a tax deduction equivalent to the market value of the goods.
 Lastly, you can return the product to the supplier, but this will be charged a restocking fee.

 6. Execute a High-Quality Inventory Management System: Typically, inventory management software with a portable inventory management gadgets and mobile inventory workstations are vital in assisting you monitor short-stocks and hand overstock.
 Often, firms make use of inventory management software to minimize their carrying costs.
 It is because this software tracks parts and products while being transported from the vendor to the warehouse, and to the final retail destination or the customer directly.
 Therefore, the firm is always aware of the amount it stocks at any given moment.

 7. Liquidate the Excess Inventory: If you want to get rid of all the slow-moving inventory, liquidation is an excellent option despite this significantly slashing your profit margins.
 Nonetheless, by liquidating this inventory by either selling to a liquidation firm or selling through online platforms, you get to reduce the total inventory costs and quickly remove your stock.